curzel-it/funnybot/Readme.md

 2. You can define episodes with a plot and a script
 3. The script is written in a language called [FunnyScript](Sources/Docs/funnyscripy_docs.md), which I developed
 4. The LLM of your choice can help you convert a plot into FunnyScript, or write it for you
-5. Dubs are generated via ElevenLabs (or raw macOS)
+5. Audio for dialogs is generated via ElevenLabs (or macOS voice synthesizer)
-6. The script is "compiled", that is, each instruction in it is assigned a start time and a duration (taking into account audio duration for each line of dialog)
+6. The script is "compiled", that is, each instruction in it is assigned a start time and a duration (taking into account audio duration for each line of dialog, sounds effects, animations, ...)
 7. Entities are moved around following the instructions
 8. An image is taked for each frame
 9. Images are stitched togeter into a video